Comments

 1800's where he noticed the lovely plant that turned bright red

 around the Christmas season.
-As a botanist, he was recognized
+As a botanist, he recognized

 samples back to the U.S. where it became known as the